GoogleCloudPlatform/ml-on-gcp/sklearn/titanic/README.md

 gcloud auth application-default login
 ```

-##### 3. Accessing the dataset
+##### 3. Running the code
-In this sample, we will show two ways for our code to access the dataset.
+We need to make the dataset available to the training code.
+We will show two ways for the code to access the dataset.

 ###### Copying it to the instance
-We can copy the dataset and use it directly inside the instance as a local file.
+We can copy the dataset and use it directly inside the instance and read it as a local file.
 Fortunately, *gcloud* make this an easy step:
 ```
 gcloud compute scp ./train.csv  MYINSTANCE:~/
 ```